Research Expertise and Interest

 Research Description

-His research is focused on developing experiments to understand these processes and, in particular, how microscale, kinetic phenomena, affect large-scale plasma evolution.
+His research is focused on developing experiments to understand these processes and, in particular, how microscale, kinetic phenomena, affect large-scale plasma dynamics.

-His research group at the Space Sciences Laboratory develops, builds, and operates space-borne experiments to study in situ the plasma processes active in astrophysical, heliospheric, and magnetospheric systems.
+His research group at the Space Sciences Laboratory (SSL) develops, builds, and operates space-borne experiments to study in situ the plasma processes active in astrophysical, heliospheric, and magnetospheric systems.
 These experiments are flown on NASA and ESA spacecraft missions and are often developed as balloon and sounding rocket payloads.
+Opportunities exist for student to participate in the design, development, and science on a wide variety of projects at SSL.

 In the News